geekboxzone/mmallow_docs_source.android.com/src/tech/security/index.md

 ##The Android Permission Model: Accessing Protected APIs

+All applications on Android run in an Application Sandbox, described earlier in this document.
 By default, an Android application can only access a limited range of system resources.
 The system manages Android application access to resources that, if used incorrectly or maliciously, could adversely impact the user experience, the network, or data on the device.

 These restrictions are implemented in a variety of different forms.
 Some capabilities are restricted by an intentional lack of APIs to the sensitive